rosinesslh/flavorFast/README.md

 # flavorFast
-A food ordering full stack web apps with React and Firebase
+A food ordering full stack web app with React and Firebase